Get HealthifySmart 3 months at just ₹̶2̶,̶1̶0̶0̶ ₹999Start Now

 Summary

-The traditional Indian cuisine is inundated with a variety of fermented food items made from varied raw ingredients.
+Traditional Indian cuisine is inundated with a variety of fermented food items made from varied raw ingredients.
 These food items are packed with nutrients and essential vitamins and minerals.
-It helps in boosting your body’s immune system and fighting common diseases such as cold, indigestion, obesity, and many other ailments.
+It helps in boosting your body’s immune system and fighting common diseases such as colds, indigestion, obesity, and many other ailments.
 So, what are you waiting for?
 Go ahead and include these unique fermented food items in your diet and reap the many benefits.

 Frequently Asked Questions (FAQs)